 First and foremost, a rhetorical analysis essay has a thesis in the first place to let the audience know the points the writer will develop within the paper.
 Second, the thesis statement is often followed by an outline to cast the flow of ideas presented in the essay.
 Then comes a common for every essay introduction, followed by a summary of the original work.
 After that comes the main part and the conclusion.

 To learn more about writing essays in general, we encourage you to read our full 12-step guide: How to Write an Essay.
+This guide also covers various types of essays, including the argumentative essay.

 Thesis

 Once you determine a research question and read the text carefully, write a thesis statement.
 Make sure to decide on the elements of a rhetorical triangle you will rely on.
-Certainly, you can use the three of them in your essay, but ensure defining the primary.
+Certainly, you can use the three of them in your essay, but ensure to define the primary.
 A thesis must not describe the orator’s message and the main argument.
 Instead, it should argue the most critical rhetorical features of the text and their impact on the audience.

 Example 1: Through vivid description and diverse vocabulary, Barack Obama makes a robust statement and encourages students to pursue higher degrees and apply for scholarships and grants.